Datatilsynet (Norway) - 24/00793-9

 Facts

-Since 2018, the University of Agder (the controller) was using MS Teams and its Sharepoint.
+Since 2018, the University of Agder (the controller) was using MS Teams and Sharepoint.

-The controller’s employee found that an open MS Teams’ folder gave all the employees and students access to documents contacting personal data.
+The controller’s employee found out that an open MS Teams’ folder gave all the employees and students access to documents contacting personal data.
 For example, four documents referred to 4,851 employees and 10,419 external persons (back to 2014) who were mentioned by name, national identity number, employee number, resignation date and organisational unit.
-Moreover, other documents consisted of an exam overview of 568 students or personal data of 64 Ukrainian refugees.
+Moreover, other documents consisted of, for example, an exam overview of 568 students or personal data of 64 Ukrainian refugees.

 After receiving the notification from the employee, the controller immediately changed the access setting of the MS Teams’ folders.
-The new setting required each employee willing to access the folder to be approved by its owner.
+The new setting required each employee willing to access the folder to be approved by the folder's owner.

-The controller notified the Norwegian DPA (Datatilsynet) and affected data subjects about the incident.
+The controller notified about the incident under Article 33 GDPR the Norwegian DPA (Datatilsynet) and according to Article 34 GDPR affected data subjects.
 Additionally, the controller published its detailed description on the controller’s website.
 However, the log control was limited only to 6 months back.
 The controller was unable to confirm if the employees and students interacted with or downloaded the data.

 Holding

-Hence, the controller didn’t manage the data security in accordance with Article 24 and 32 GDPR, which led to the data breach.
+Hence, the controller failed to implement appropriate security measures in accordance with Article 24 and 32 GDPR, which led to the data breach.

 The DPA admitted the controller properly handled the breach and updated the MS Teams settings.
 Nevertheless, the gravity of the breach, in particular the number of people who potentially had accessed to the data and the categories of data involved required an appropriate reaction of the DPA.
 The DPA decided then to fine the controller NOK 150,000 (approximately €12,700).